dazzabaijan/galaxy_simulation/README.md

-# Galaxy simulation
+# N-bodies Galaxy Simulation

-A HPC physics simulation of a spiral galaxy with n-bodies using the fourth order Runge-Kutte method.
-It will be written in numpy also accelerated by mpi4py(and maybe Numba?).
+A HPC n-bodies physics simulation of a spiral galaxy using the fourth order Runge-Kutte method.
+Written in numpy and accelerated by mpi4py for multicore processing and Numba's Just-in-Time compiler.